digitalbazaar/bedrock-vc-issuer-coordinator-storage/README.md

 # bedrock-vc-issuer-coordinator-storage
-Storage for VC issuer coordinator
+A Bedrock module that provides storage for VC issuer coordinators.